nnmhd/Mahaittidon_Natchanon_Dynamic-PHP-Page/README.md

-# simpson_orgchart
+# The Simpson Orgchart

-This project, **simpson_orgchart**, demonstrates the integration of SQL and PHP to dynamically render data onto a web page.
+This project, **The Simpson Orgchart**, demonstrates the integration of SQL and PHP to dynamically render data onto a web page.
 It's an assignment for practicing back-end and front-end development skills, created by a Fanshawe IDP student—Nate Mahaittidon.

 ## Project Overview